Pressure test for maximum wellbore integrity and immediately initiate reservoir communication upon bleed-down.

-Interra Energy’s Howitzer™ toe initiation sleeve is pressure-activated and run on casing to the toe of the well.
+Interra Energy’s Howitzer™ toe sleeve is pressure-activated and run on casing to the toe of the well.
 This tool is used to both pressure test completion string integrity and establish communication to the formation prior to stimulation operations.

-The proprietary Howitzer toe initiation sleeve enables testing of the completion string at maximum stimulation pressure followed by the sleeve automatically opening at a lower pressure.
+The proprietary Howitzer toe sleeve enables testing of the completion string at maximum stimulation pressure followed by the sleeve automatically opening at a lower pressure.
 The design enables multiple tools to be deployed in the same well to replace the first perforated stimulation “cluster,” saving significant time and cost.

 Features and Advantages